• Skip to primary navigation

 • 2 teaspoon baking powder

-• 2 cups your favourite dairy-free milk (I've used soy)
+• 2 cups your favourite plant-based milk (I've used soy milk)

 • 3 tablespoon maple syrup (can be omitted for a low sugar sweetener, or increased if you have a sweet tooth)